 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-RocketFixio, PC Win Booster and WisePCDoctor are the names of a couple programs that are categorized as PUAs too.
-Although, there are many other programs of this type.
-It is common that their developers advertise them as tools that supposed to improve computer performance, fix system registry errors, removing unwanted files, programs, etc. Although, quite often they do not operate as they were advertised and are designed only to trick users into paying for their activation/registration.
-Besides, more often than not users download and install such programs unknowingly.
+RocketFixio, PC Win Booster and WisePCDoctor are examples of other programs also categorized as PUAs.
+There are many other programs of this type online.
+Commonly, the developers advertise them as tools that supposedly improve computer performance, fix system registry errors, remove unwanted files, programs, etc. In fact, they do not operate as advertised and are designed only to trick users into paying for activation/registration.
+People often download and install these programs inadvertently.

 How did potentially unwanted applications install on my computer?

-It is common that software developers distribute potentially unwanted apps by using a "bundling" method.
-Developers use this method to trick users into downloading and/or installing unwanted apps together with other software that they download (or install) intentionally.
-They attempt to achieve it by including PUAs in download and/or installation setups of those programs and mentioning them in setup's "Custom", "Advanced" and other similar settings.
-This method works when users download and install programs without checking and changing those settings, it is because by leaving them unchanged users allow for included PUAs to be downloaded and/or installed too.
-In some cases unwanted downloads and/or installations can be caused by clicking unreliable ads are designed to execute certain scripts.
+Commonly, software developers distribute potentially unwanted apps using the "bundling" method.
+Developers use this method to trick people into downloading and installing PUAs with other regular software.
+They achieve this by including PUAs into the download/installation set-ups of other programs, which are listed in "Custom", "Advanced" and other similar settings.
+Many users download and install their programs without checking and changing these settings, thereby allowing PUAs to infiltrate.
+In some cases, unwanted downloads and installations are caused by clicking dubious ads that execute certain scripts.

-It is recommended not to use third party software downloaders, installers, Peer-to-Peer networks like torrents clients, eMule, unofficial pages and other similar channels as tools to download and or install any software.
-It is because they often are used to promote unwanted, sometimes even malicious apps.
-Only official websites and direct download links should be used when willing to download or install software (and/or files).
-Also, it is important to check download and installation setups for "Custom", "Advanced", "Manual" and other similar settings and see if they mention offers to download and/or install additional, potentially unwanted software.
-Additionally, it is recommended not to click various intrusive ads, especially if they appear on unofficial, questionable pages.
-Such ads can be designed to promote (open) potentially malicious pages or cause downloads, installations of unwanted apps.
-If there are any unwanted, suspicious extensions, plug-ins or add-ons installed on a browser (or programs of this kind installed on the operating system), then they should be removed as soon as possible.
+You are advised against using third party software downloaders, installers, Peer-to-Peer networks such as torrents clients, eMule, unofficial pages or other similar channels to download or install your software - they are often used to promote unwanted, even malicious apps.
+Use only official websites and direct download links.
+Check all "Custom", "Advanced", "Manual" and other similar settings and decline offers to download or install additional, potentially unwanted software.
+Do not click intrusive ads, especially if they appear on unofficial, dubious pages.
+They can promote (open) potentially malicious web pages or cause download/installation of unwanted apps.
+Remove any suspicious extensions, plug-ins and add-ons installed on the browser, and programs of this kind installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of Registry Life application (GIF):